saphiooo/cpp_projects/red_black_tree/README.md

-# Red-Black Tree (Insertion)
+# Red-Black Tree

-Insert nodes in a Red-Black tree.
+Insert and remove nodes in a Red-Black tree.

 Commands:

 ADD: Add a node.

+REMOVE: Remove a node.

 READ: Read in a file of space-separated integers and add them to the tree.